squid1127/jerry-bot/README.md

 ## Features

-- AutoReply: Automaticly respond to predetermined responses with corrisponding arguements suchas "Nuh uh" -> "Yuh uh"
+- AutoReply: Automatically respond to predetermined responses with corresponding arguments such as "Nuh uh" → "Yuh uh"
-- JerryGemini: Google Gemini AI Chatbot, in a specifc channel
+- JerryGemini: Google Gemini AI Chatbot, in a specific channel
-- Bot Shell: Mangage the bot with a CLI in a deticated channel
+- Bot Shell: Manage the bot with a CLI in a dedicated channel